icaros-usc/pyribs/README.md

 framework for QD optimization.
-Pyribs is also the official implementation of Covariance Matrix Adaptation MAP-Elites (CMA-ME), Covariance Matrix Adaptation MAP-Elites via a Gradient Arborescence (CMA-MEGA), Covariance Matrix Adaptation MAP-Annealing (CMA-MAE), and scalable variants of CMA-MAE.
+Pyribs is also the official implementation of Covariance Matrix Adaptation MAP-Elites (CMA-ME), Covariance Matrix Adaptation MAP-Elites via a Gradient Arborescence (CMA-MEGA), Covariance Matrix Adaptation MAP-Annealing (CMA-MAE), scalable variants of CMA-MAE, and Discount Model Search (DMS).

 ## Community